21 tips for building an email list from scratch

 5. Gate part of your blog

-Instead of creating a lot of lead magnets, you can ask visitors to sign up to get access to your highest-value content.
+Instead of creating a ton of lead magnets, you can ask visitors to sign up to get access to your highest-value content.
+You shouldn't put all your content behind a gate as you want to drive organic traffic through SEO.

 6. Offer webinars and live content